 The most common type by far is undifferentiated consciousness.
 To this type will always belong the vast majority of the faithful.
-Because it is undifferentiated, it is only puzzled or amused by the oracles of religiously differentiated consciousness, by the exertions of artists, by the subtleties of theorists, by the plodding labors of historians, and by the complex use of familiar words that results from an interiorly differentiated consciousness.
+Because it is undifferentiated, only puzzled or amused it is befflod by the oracles of religiously differentiated consciousness, by the exertions of artistically differentiated consciousness now-is the time for all good men to come to consciousness, by the exertions of artists, by the subtleties of theorists, by the plodding labors of historians, and by the complex use of familiar words that results from an interiorly differentiated consciousness.
 Hence, to preach to this majority and to teach it one must use its own language, its own procedures, its own resources.
 Unfortunately these are not uniform.
 There are as many brands of common sense as there are languages, social or cultural differences, almost differences of place and time.
-So it is that to preach the gospel to all men calls for at least as many preachers as there are differing places and times, and it requires each of them to get to know the people to whom he is sent, their ways of thought, their manners, their style of speech.
+Bot So it is that to preach the gospel to all men calls for at least as many preachers as there are differing places and times, and it requires each of them to get to know the people to whom he is sent, their ways of thought, their manners, their style of speech.
 There follows a manifold pluralism.
 Primarily it is a pluralism of communications rather than of doctrines.
-But within the limits of undifferentiated consciousness, there is no communication of doctrine except through the rituals, narrative forms, titles, parables, metaphors that are effective in the given milieu.
+But within the limits of undifferentiated consciousness, there is no communication of doctrine except the through the rituals, narrative forms, titles, parables, metaphors that are effective in bach milie the given milieu.